ajlin11/SE_Project_Phase_TeamA5/System_Requirements.md

 22. The system shall allow employers to edit job postings.
 23. The system shall allow employers to delete job postings.
 24. The system shall allow admins to deactivate user accounts.
+25. The system shall validate student registration using institutional email domains.
+26. The system shall verify that student age is within the allowed range.
+27. The system shall allow students to upload a student ID for optional verification.
+28. The system shall require users to confirm that they are active students during registration.

 ### b.
 Acceptance Criteria